wdi-sg/wdi-better-underdog/project-1/readme.md

 **You will be working individually for this project**, but we'll be guiding you along the process and helping as you go.
 Show us what you've got!

+We will be doing an app [soft launch](/soft-launch.md) two days before the project due date.

 ---

 ### Technical Considerations